- SCU Home Page

 Over the past seven years the university has maintained an aggressive program of lighting and Heating, Ventilation, and Air Conditioning (HVAC) upgrades to reduce energy consumption.

 Energy use is a major contributor to the University's greenhouse gas emissions.
-Please learn more about our emissions, and our Climate Neutrality Action Plan.
+Learn more about our emissions and our Climate Neutrality Action Plan.

-The annual Energy Challenge makes energy conservation and efficient use fun!
-In 2012, SCU campus residents saved over 88,000 kilowatt hours of electricity--enough to power Pat Malley Fitness and Recreation Center for 6 weeks!
-During the month-long competition, students are encouraged to identify areas to improve energy efficiency and resource conservation in their residence halls and to share those ideas with our Facilities and Utilities departments.
+The annual, month-long competition encourages campus residents to identify areas to improve energy efficiency and resource conservation in their residence halls and to share those ideas with our Facilities and Utilities departments.

 Recent newsRead more...